Check out current faculty research, scholarship, and creative activity and research information. Click here!

 Professional Development - Relationship of the proposed activities to your own professional development and to the betterment of the department, college, and Ohio University

-V. Chair/Director's Plan for Coverage- the chair or director will have to develop a plan regarding how the department or school will cover the faculty member's teaching load and other responsibilities, without additional cost, while she/he is on leave.
+V. Plan for Coverage- the chair, director, or regional campus dean/dean's designee will include a plan regarding how the department, school, or regional campus will cover the faculty member's teaching load and other responsibilities, without additional cost, while she/he is on leave.

 VI.
 Current Curriculum Vitae